LukeDowell/flash-chords/README.md

 Reeee we have a bug!
 Sometimes the transposition of the active notes does not match the derived required notes from the root.
 As an example, for F major:

       Active Keys: F5, A5, C6, F6

       Transposed and duplicated removed to match the octave of the lowest root note: F5, A5, **C5**

       Derived required notes: F5, A5, **C6**

 For now, I am going to remove octave information all together and just compare the notes by themselves.
 This wont last since in the future I would like a mode to enforce that the only way you cannot voice a chord symbol is with the "standard" no-inversions or additions of a chord to hopefully influence the player to experiment.

+**N+1**

+During some reading about chord symbols, I found a wikipedia article that has a pretty interesting suggestion for how to build out the Chord data structure.
+It suggests a chord is made of:

+    1. the root note (e.g. C♯),
+    2. the chord quality (e.g. minor or lowercase m, or the symbols o or + for diminished and augmented chords, respectively; chord quality is usually omitted for major chords),
+    3. whether the chord is a triad, seventh chord, or an extended chord (e.g. Δ7),
+    4. any altered notes (e.g. sharp five, or ♯5),
+    5. any added tones (e.g. add2), and
+    6. the bass note if it is not the root (e.g. a slash chord).

+I have been wondering about how to deal with suspended chords or sevenths, but this seems like a fine framework to go off of since it matches the domain anyway.
+DDD for the win!